KidsControlPlus/KidsControlPlus/README.md

 A: Currently No. If this gained downloads I might consider making one.

 Q: How do I set it up?
-A: I will be creating a setup video soon!
+A: I will be creating a setup video soon